ZikangXiong/VRL_CodeReview/readme-re.md

 neural_network_test_runing_time * 100%
 ```

-For each benchmark, with the protection of a shield, our system never enters an unsafe region.
+For each benchmark, with the protection of a shield, our system never enters an unsafe state.
 We may get the following result for all our benchmarks.

 <center>
 ![image](https://user-images.githubusercontent.com/11462215/53280265-21dcb080-36e6-11e9-9ed7-1a9146b6529e.png)